Yellow fever

 Yellow fever vaccination requirement to enter Singapore

 Singapore is free from yellow fever.
 To protect against the risk of importation and transmission of yellow fever in Singapore, all travellers, including Singapore residents, with travel history to countries with risk of yellow fever transmission (regardless of area, city or region) in the 6 days prior to arrival in Singapore are required to have a valid yellow fever vaccination certificate and present it to the Immigration and Checkpoints Authority (ICA) officer at the immigration counter upon arrival to Singapore.
+The certificate is also required for travellers with more than 12 hours airport transit in these countries.

 The International Certificate of Vaccination for yellow fever becomes valid 10 days after vaccination* and the validity lasts for the life of the person vaccinated.